CrowdLinker/navigation-components/docs/screen-containers.md

 }
 ```

 The stack component will stack children one ontop of the other.
 Users can't swipe to the next stack child, but can swipe back to the previous.
 A stack will unmount children when they are swiped / popped off of the stack.
-We can configure the stack in the same way we did the tabs:
+We can configure the stack in the same way we did the tabs.
+Again, there are lots of ways to configure Stack.

 ```tsx
 function MyStack() {